If you still have questions, please contact us at 612-624-4000 or 800-234-6564; ccapsinfo@umn.edu.

 For detailed information on the LADC, LPC, and LPCC licensing requirements, visit the Minnesota Board of Behavioral Health and Therapy (MNBBHT) website.

-- prepares you for both the Minnesota Licensed Alcohol and Drug Counselor (MNLADC) and the Licensed Professional Clinical Counselor (LPCC) licenses
+Apply to the IBH program if you want to prepare for the Minnesota Licensed Alcohol and Drug Counselor (MNLADC) license and the Licensed Professional Clinical Counselor (LPCC) license.

 Licensed Professional Counselor (LPC)